Skip to content

 Split decorator

-• Normally, to run a function on each split, you need to build a splitter specifically targeted at the input data passed to the function.
-That is, each time the input data changes, you need to rebuild the splitter.
-This process is automated by the split decorator, which wraps a function and thus gets access to all the arguments the function receives to do various splitting decisions.
-Basically, it can "infect" any Python function with splitting functionality 🦠
+• Normally, to run a function on each split, you need to build a splitter specifically targeted at the input data provided to the function.
+This means that each time the input data changes, you must recreate the splitter.
+The split decorator automates this process by wrapping the function, giving it access to all arguments so it can make splitting decisions as needed.
+Essentially, it can "infect" any Python function with splitting functionality 🦠

 Tutorial